sytsevg/FlowCL/README.md

 fo_one.SetDependency(parent operation, index, memory), while the framework handles the data transfer automatically.

-Have a look at the FlowCL application developers documentation fcldocu.pdf for a quick overview of the features.
+Have a look at the [FlowCL application developers documentation](fcldocu.pdf) for a quick overview of the features.

 Tested and works on Windows 7,8 with VS2012 and Linux with GCC 4.7+, OpenCL v1.2,